Tinda Gourd, Stuffed (Dry Curry)

 Add turmeric, coriander powder, ground fennel, chilli, salt? garam masala and paneer, amchoor all together.
 Stir fry for a couple of minutes.
 Turn heat off and cool.
 This is the filling.

-Divide the filling to share between the tindas and fill them with it.
+Divide the filling to share equally between the tindas and fill them with it.
 Replace the tops.
 You can secure the lids with tooth picks.

 If there is any filling masala remaining, mix it with 1/4 cup of water

 Brush each gourd with a little ghee/clarified butter or oil, place on a lined tray and bake in a hot oven, 220 C? or 425?
 F or Gas mark 6, for 20 minutes or longer, until outside begins to look lightly browned.
-Tindas can be cooked in a kadhai or a deep frying pan too, but you will have to tie a cotton/thread to keep the lid in place during stiring.
+Tindas can be cooked in a kadhai or a deep frying pan too, but you will have to tie a cotton/thread to keep the lid in place during stirring.

 Garnish them with a few chopped coriander leaves.